How to Spend 24 Hours in Wellington and See the Best Sights on Foot

 Wander the Botanic Garden

-Over 26ha of unsurpassed views and a mix of native and exotic forests lies with the Wellington Botanic Garden.
+Over 26ha (64 acres) of unsurpassed views and a mix of native and exotic forests lies with the Wellington Botanic Garden.
 Discover bush walks that will make you question whether you are still in a city, walk through rose gardens, visit the duck pond and more!
 Maps are at all the main entrances to the Botanic Garden so pick one up and go where ever takes your fancy!
 Make your final Botanic Garden destination the Cable Car!

 From The Beehive, backtrack down The Terrace then turn down Bolton Street, which will take you about 10 minutes to walk to the edge of the Botanic Garden.